Philadelphia Casinos – Map & Information

-Nowadays, the City of Brotherly Love is blessed with an abundance of gambling options as there are four casinos located within 20 miles of downtown Philadelphia.
+Nowadays, the City of Brotherly Love is blessed with an abundance of gambling options as there are five casinos located within 20 miles of downtown Philadelphia.

-One of these casinos, the SugarHouse, is actually located in the city, while the other three are within reasonable driving times away, (most times).
+Two of these casinos, Live!
+Casino, and Rivers Casino are actually located in the city, while the others are within reasonable driving times away, (most times).

-These four busy casinos bring in hundreds of millions of dollars per month in gaming revenue.
+These five busy casinos bring in hundreds of millions of dollars per month in gaming revenue.

-Here’s a brief look at the four area casinos:
+Here’s a brief look at the five area casinos:

-(The red star is the SugarHouse Casino, Black = Harrah’s Philadelphia.
+(The red star is Rivers Casino Philadelphia, Green is Live!
+Casino & Hotel, Black = Harrah’s Philadelphia.
 Purple is the Parx Casino while the brown star is Valley Forge Casino Resort)